 - Search for a business without clicking on an ad;

 - Resist clicking on ads, even if they appear to be from well-respected companies;

 - Stay informed of the latest malicious advertising scandals.

 Install RAM Antivirus

 Whatever other precautions you take, some threats are sure to pass.
-When it comes to thwarting malicious downloads, there is no substitute for the protection offered by top-of-the-line antivirus software.
+When it comes to thwarting malicious downloads, there is no substitute for the protection offer by top-of-the-line antivirus software.
 To avoid malicious ads you need to install cybersecurity software.
 RAM Free Antivirus proactively detect and protect against the wide range of malware, it will also locate and remove potentially harmful programs or files already installed on your computer.

 This is the best way to protect your computer from malware, especially malicious advertising.
 You need a reputable antivirus program on your computer to protect yourself from any form of cyber attack.
 You will also need to update your software regularly to allow it to meet your specific needs.
 Updates are there to reduce your risk of vulnerability from time to time.

 RAM Ultimate Antivirus is all-in-one cybersecurity software that gives you the extra layer of protection you need against malicious advertising and other forms of malware that your computer may be exposed to.
 Download RAM Ultimate Antivirus and prepare your device for optimal protection.

 This article covers the answers to some of your frequently asked questions: